ibm-cloud-docs/sell/da-pricing.md

 # Reviewing pricing details
 {: #da-pricing}

-This topic is in progress.
-{: note}

-Deployable architectures have no cost, although the resources that they create might have their own licenses or costs.
-You can review the estimated starting cost of your product that can be a starting point to help you determine how much your customers would be charged for deploying the architecture.
+Deployable architectures have no costs, although the resources that they create might have their own licenses or costs.
+You can review the estimated starting cost of your product, which can be a starting point to help you determine how much your customers would be charged for deploying the architecture.
 {: shortdesc}

 ## Before you begin